pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/CEC/CEC_ListenMode/readme.txt

 @par Example Description

-This example shows how to configure and use the CEC peripheral to receive and transmit messages between two boards while a third one (the spy device) listens but doesn't acknowledge the received messages.
+How to configure and use the CEC peripheral to receive and transmit messages between two boards, while a third board (the spy device) listens but doesn't acknowledge the received messages.

 - Hardware Description